brandon-kong/brandon-kong/readme.md

 <br />
 <p>
     I'm Brandon Kong: a full-stack developer, a software engineer, and a lover of Kung Fu Panda.
-I've been programming for 7 years of my life, and I've absolutely fallen in love with it since then.
+I've been programming for over 5 years of my life, and I've absolutely fallen in love with it since then.
 Now if you excuse me, I will be going outside after I
     <del>fix this bug which should take no time at all!</del>
 </p>